History

 1995 CMU Department of Music changed to School of Music.

-1997 New music building opens, includes windows to illuminate maple against concrete and limestone, a chamber music hall, and a concert hall with Casavant pipe organ as its central feature.
+1997 New music building features windows to illuminate maple against concrete and limestone, a chamber music hall, a concert hall with Casavant pipe organ as centerpiece, rehearsal rooms sized by ensemble type, and more than double the equipment and space for electronic music.

 1999 Interdisciplinary music theatre degree implemented.